-Vila Nova De Cerveira is a small town/large village used as a stopping point on the Portuguese Coastal Camino de Santiago.
+Vila Nova De Cerveira is a small town/large village on the Portuguese Coastal Camino de Santiago.

 Perhaps its the random art and sculptures dotted around the town or the number of art and craft shops mixed in with the little cafes, restaurants and bars in the market square.
 The laidback vibe and peaceful ambience make Vila Nova De Cerveira the perfect place for a weary pilgrim to rest their head for the night.